-- Demonstrates regions in Iowa where influenza viruses are circulating.
+- Demonstrates when and where influenza viruses are circulating in Iowa.

-- Identifies the types and strains of influenza circulating in communities for treatment considerations.
+- Identifies the strains of influenza circulating in communities for treatment considerations.

 - Allows for characterization of new or antigenic variant viruses, match to current vaccine and determination of viruses to include in next season's vaccine.